aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/built-in-project-property-collection/_index.md

 ---
-title: How to read built-in project properties with Aspose.Tasks
+title: How to read built‑in project properties using Aspose.Tasks for .NET
 linktitle: Built-In Project Property Collection in Aspose.Tasks
 second_title: Aspose.Tasks .NET API
 description: Learn how to read built-in project properties in .NET using Aspose.Tasks, modify them, and iterate over the collection efficiently.